BiDAlab/FakeIDet2-db/README.md

 ![image info](./assets/otherdbs_results.png)

 Table 2: Results of FakeIDet2 in the DLC-2021, KID34K and BenalcazarDB databases.
-These results are obtained using **ONLY** our FakeIDet2-db.
+These results are obtained using **ONLY** FakeIDet2-db as the training set.

 # REFERENCES